-The asset class hypothetical return assumptions leveraged in the Morgan Stanley Access Investing are based on what Morgan Stanley’s GIC believes are reasoned estimates of drivers of capital market returns and historical relationships.
+The asset class hypothetical return assumptions leveraged in the MSAI are based on what Morgan Stanley’s GIC believes are reasoned estimates of drivers of capital market returns and historical relationships.
 As with any forecasting discipline, the assumptions and inputs underlying Morgan Stanley GIC’s forecasting process may or may not reconcile with, or reflect, each investor’s individual investment horizon, risk tolerance, capital markets outlook, and world view.
 For these reasons, and because forecasting methods are complicated, investors should keep in mind that asset allocation, diversification, and rebalancing do not assure a profit or protect against loss in a declining market.

 Bank Deposit Program: